ccastro0509/PS-Discord-Bot/README.md

 Games (Ping, Random Hangman, etc)

-Edit the details in config.js, install required dependencies (using npm insall works), and node bot.js.
+Edit the details in config.js and ranks.js (use the name ID), install required dependencies (using npm install works), and node bot.js.
 Feel free to notify me of any errors!